lumy/lumy.github.io/content/cs/rsyslog.md

 ```

-In this case you'll need DST Root CA X3 file, you should be able to find the issuer certificate at
-[https://letsencrypt.org/certificates/](https://letsencrypt.org/certificates/) take the time to read until you find your certificate.
+In this case you'll need `DST Root CA X3` file, you should be able to find the [issuer certificate there](https://letsencrypt.org/certificates/) take the time to read until you find your certificate.

-Right we ready to start.
+**Right** we ready to start.

 # Server setup

-Let's see our main configuration file, i've tried as much as possible to use the new notation.
+ The main configuration file will look like this, I tried as much as possible to use the new notation.

 ```
 $ cat /etc/rsyslog.conf